FeridAksahin/Algorithm-Projects/Insertion Sort/README.md

 # Selective Sort
 <hr>
-[22,27,16,2,18,6] -> Insertion Sort<br>
+[22,27,16,2,18,6] -> Selective Sort<br>
-1. Write the stages of the above sequence according to the Insertion Sort type. <br>
+1. Write the stages of the above sequence according to the Selective Sort type. <br>
 2. Write the Big-O notation.<br>
 3. Time Complexity: Average case: The number we are looking for is in the middle, Worst case: The number we are looking for is at the end, Best case: The number we are looking for is at the beginning of the series. <br>
 What case does the number 18 fall into after the array is sorted?<br>
-4. Write the first 4 steps of [7,3,5,8,2,9,4,15,6] according to Insertion Sort.
+4. Write the first 4 steps of [7,3,5,8,2,9,4,15,6] according to Selective Sort.
 <hr>
 <h2> 1.
-Write the stages of the above sequence according to the Insertion Sort type. </h2>
+Write the stages of the above sequence according to the Selective Sort type. </h2>

 [22,27,16,2,18,6] <br>